jakewalsh90/Terraform-Azure/README.md

 ### 6. **Dual Region Base Lab Environment for Azure**
 *This code creates a simple Lab environment within two Azure Regions.
 The idea here is that it allows for quick deployment of VNETs, Subnets, and two Domain Controllers to simulate smaller environments or provide a quick lab for any test requirements.* **See: [Dual-Region-Azure-BaseLab](https://github.com/jakewalsh90/Terraform-Azure/tree/main/Dual-Region-Azure-BaseLab)**

+### 7. **Azure NetApp Files Cross Region Replication Base Lab**
+*This code creates a simple Lab environment within two Azure Regions.
+A number of Azure NetApp Files Resources are also provisioned ready for setting up a basic Active Directory Domain, and then configuring Azure NetApp Files, with Cross Region Replication.
+This Lab is covered in detail on my blog, and was the subject of a user group talk, for which the slides are available in my events repo:* **See: [Azure-NetApp-Files-CRR-BaseLab](https://jakewalsh.co.uk/uk-windows-virtual-desktop-user-group-azure-netapp-files-cross-region-replication/)**

+### 8. **Azure Firewall Demolab**
+*This code sets up an Azure Base Lab, based on the Single Region Lab above, but also includes Azure Firewall.
+Firewall options, policies, and deployment settings can be tested using this lab.* **See: [Azure-Firewall-Baselab](https://jakewalsh.co.uk/deploying-and-configuring-azure-firewall-using-terraform/)**